MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - If the source site was an organizational news site, update the URL.
 [Get a list of all organizational news sites](/powershell/module/sharepoint-online/get-spoorgnewssite?view=sharepoint-ps)
 - Project Server sites may need to be validated to ensure that they are still associated correctly.

-## Convert your root site to a communication site
+## Apply the communication site experience to the root site

-When you convert your root site to a communication site:
+When you apply the communication site experience to the root site:

 - A new modern home page will be created for the root site (only the site at the root, not any subsites)
 - Full-width pages with horizontal navigation will be available (the top navigation from classic view will be hidden, but can be seen on classic pages like the Site settings page)